 - Music theory and music production: technologies of media-music production

 - Real-time graphics and engines: conveyance of real-time technologies

 - Web technologies: application possibilities of current devices/operating systems

 The iLab programme allows you to participate in an interdisciplinary and intercultural project semester with the working language being English.

 Cooperations: Strong Partners

-During the study, students already have direct contact with the economy through numerous cooperations with companies.
-Through their projects, bachelor theses or as part of their vocational internship students actively contribute their know-how to their partner companies.
-International orientation is explicitly promoted, students can spend a semester abroad at partner universities, complete a European Project Semester (EPS) or an Interdisciplinary Lab (iLab).
+During the study, you already have direct contact with the economy through numerous cooperations with companies.
+Through your projects, bachelor theses or as part of their vocational internship you actively contribute your know-how to your partner companies.
+International orientation is explicitly promoted, you can spend a semester abroad at partner universities, complete a European Project Semester (EPS) or an Interdisciplinary Lab (iLab).